-A nerve block is an injection of medication to reduce or block nerve transmissions to a specific organ or part of the area body.
-The result will often reduce pain and inflammation to the organ or area.
-Often, the spine is an area where the pain originates, where a corticosteroid nerve block needs to be applied to the space around the spinal column.
-The treatments are used to reduce pain and inflammation from complications of osteoarthritis, including spinal stenosis.
+A nerve block is an injection of anesthetic medication to reduce or block nerve transmissions to a specific part of the area body (region of nerve innervation).
+The result will often reduce or eliminate pain to the region.
+When the spine is an area where the pain originates, a nerve block may be applied to the specific nerves such as the medial branches that innervate the facet joints.
+The treatments may be used for both diagnostic and therapeutic purposes and can be utilized to reduce pain and inflammation from complications of osteoarthritis and spinal pain.
 Nerve blocks are effective for pain relief.
-Patients usually experience benefits a few days after the procedure.
+Patients usually experience benefits for the duration of the block.

 Why is a nerve block performed?

 Nerve blocks are used for pain treatment and management.
 The injection will “block,” or numb, nerves in a specific area of the body.
 Nerve blocks can be therapeutic and useful for relieving pain or can be for diagnostic purposes to confirm a diagnosis.

 Nerve blocks are performed when the source of pain is caused by the nerves and could be applied to numerous areas of the body.

 What is facet arthropathy?

 Facets are small joints between and behind each vertebral level of the spinal column that allows for stability and movement.
 Facet joint capsules surround the facet joints and the fluid protects and lubricates the joints.
 As they are always in motion, helping us to rotate and bend our backs, they can wear down or tear easily.